actonlang/acton/README.md

 relying on garbage collection.

 Acton is statically typed with an expressive type language and type inference.
-Type inferrence means you don't have to explicitly declare types of every variable but that the compiler will *infer* the type and performs its checks accordingly.
+Type inference means you don't have to explicitly declare types of every variable but that the compiler will *infer* the type and performs its checks accordingly.
 We can have the benefits of type safety without the extra overhead involved in declaring types.